-- Command mode: It uses AT commands which are used to change setting of HC-05.
+- Command mode: It uses AT commands which are used to change the setting of HC-05.
 To send these commands to module serial (USART) port is used.

 - VCC: Connect 5 V or 3.3 V to this Pin.

-- GND: Ground Pin of module.
+- GND: Ground pin of the module.